ScotGovAnalysis/poverty-publications/README.md

 # Workflow

-### New data arrives
+### New data arrives in the SOCJUST SAS library

+* Ensure the inflation_index file in the SOCJUST SAS library is up to date
+* In R/00_strings.R, uncomment code under '# Add latest year'
-Run all [Data prep](#dataprep) scripts and make sure 02_clean...data.R and 03_maketidydatasets.R scripts return no errors.
+* Run all [Data prep](#dataprep) scripts and make sure 02_clean...data.R and 03_maketidydatasets.R scripts return no errors.
 Tidy datasets are now available to produce reports and spreadsheets.

 ### Create spreadsheets